 Consider using valuation software to see how much items sell for when determining what to claim.
 You may be pleasantly surprised.
 TurboTax Online includes this function for free in many of its versions

 Self employed individuals or taxpayers who have significant investment income should make quarterly estimated tax payments.
 If you wait to pay your taxes when you file your income tax return, you'll pay underpayment penalties to the tune of about 5 percent per annum for each quarter that the taxes aren't paid.

 Forgetting to claim the mortgage points paid by the seller.
 This is a completely legal tax maneuver taxpayers often overlook.
 You can claim the points paid by the seller as long as you also reduce the tax basis of your new home by the amount of seller-paid points you are deducting.
 This is strictly beneficial to you, so you'll not be fined or audited if you fail to take advantage of it.

-Although these are all very simple tax errors - the first thing you should realize about filing a tax return is that every little mistake affects the entire return.
+Although these are all very simple tax errors - the first thing you should realize about filing your return is that every little mistake affects the entire return.

 When you prepare your tax return each year, check all the information you submit.
-This means paying close attention to every detail, down to verifying that the social security number on your tax return is actually yours.
+This means paying close attention to every detail, down to verifying that the social security number on your the front page (or the screen) is actually yours.

 After all, as the table at the top of the page shows, the IRS says that 1.16 million returns come in with incorrect SSNs!
 So as you can see, anyone can have a brain-fart.